 Features and Benefits

-No Yamaha HS5 powered studio monitor review is complete without focusing on the following features and their benefits.
+No Yamaha HS5-powered studio monitor review is complete without focusing on the following features and their benefits.
 I’ve listed some of them below.

-The fact that this model belongs to Yamaha’s long-running HS series is a major positive.
-This is especially the case for any artist or producer.
-You’re guaranteed that you’ll be receiving a quality product.
+I think the fact that this studio monitor belongs to Yamaha’s long-running HS series is a major positive.
+This is especially the case for any artist or music producer.

-The HS series has crystal-clear monitors.
+The HS line has crystal-clear studio monitors.
 Other products look to amp up the treble or bass for the sake of exaggerated effects.

-This flat and neutral response ensures that the mid-range and high ranges are clear and crisp.
+This neutral and flat response ensures that the mid-range and high ranges are clear and crisp.
 Ultimately, this makes it ideal for mixing and mastering.